BouvetStockholmAB/sv-boilerplate/README.md

 ### SiteVision project site setup

+1. In your base template, create two script modules.
+One as early as possible in the page before all content, and one last in the page after all content.
+Copy portlet scripts from devmode-assetCssMain.vm to the first portlet and devmode-assetJsMain.vm to the last.

-Copy content from additional-head-elements.vm to SiteVision as an "Additional HEAD element" with Velocity type.
+2. Create a new "Additional HEAD element" in classic mode with type Velocity and add content from additional-head-element.vm there.

-Add metadata (as links):
+3. Add metadata (as links):

 - assetJsMain
 - assetCssMain
-- assetCssFonts (optional)

 Set "Visible for roles" to "Administrator" for all.

 Now you can build the site and deploy so you get your asset URLs.
 Point metadata in SiteVision to URLs on GitHub Pages.

+### SiteVision project site changes when going live

+1. Remove metadata assetJsMain and assetCssMain.
+Remove portlets (see [SiteVision project site setup](#sitevision-project-site-setup)).

+2. Upload JS and CSS to SiteVision file repository.

+3. In your base template, add CSS asset for your CSS file and JavaScript asset in body for your JS file.

 ## How to use